adfinis/muuvctl/README.md

 * Open the frontend controller
 * Solder a 3-Pin cable to `RX`,`TX` and `GND`
-* Connect `RX`,`TX` and `GND` to an USB-> UART controller
+* Connect `RX`,`TX` and `GND` to a USB-> UART controller

 ![](./doc/board.png)

 ### Using controller while USB plugged in

 The basic wiring has the disadvantage that only the UART-Controller can control the table and the muuv-device is disfunctional.
-It can be fixed with an relay connected to `RTS` line of the UART which breaks the `RX` line.
+It can be fixed with a relay connected to `RTS` line of the UART which breaks the `RX` line.
 It is important that the relay is high trigger.

 ![](./doc/relay-circuit.png)